-Join the fun on Sunday, June 4, from 11 am to 5 pm, as we spotlight the history, heritage and spirit of Yorklyn, Delaware.
-Enjoy family fun for all ages, with an artisan’s market and children’s art show, live music, food to suit every palate, antique auto rides & mansion tours, plus a lively Kid Zone with activities for all ages — and so much more!
+Yorklyn Day celebrates the history, community and resiliency of Yorklyn, the unincorporated community at the northwest corner of New Castle County, Delaware.
+Join the fun on the first Sunday in June, from 12 noon to 5 p.m., as we spotlight the heritage, and spirit of the little known hamlet.
+Enjoy family fun for all ages with an artisan’s market, live music, food to suit every palate, craft beer, antique auto rides & mansion tours, plus a lively Kid Zone with activities for all ages — and so much more!

-Proceeds from the event benefit the Center for the Creative Arts, the Friends of Auburn Heights Preserve, and Delaware State Parks.
+Proceeds from the event benefit the Center for the Creative Arts, Friends of Auburn Heights (which operates the Marshall Steam Museum) and Delaware State Parks.

 Ample free parking is provided at H.B.
-Middle School (735 Meeting House Rd, Hockessin, DE 19707), with free shuttle buses running throughout the day, Shuttles begin at 10:45am and loop continuously until 5:20pm, stopping at Yorklyn Bridge Trail, Snuff Mill Property, Center for the Creative Arts, and Auburn Heights, then back to H.B.
-Middle School.
+Middle School (735 Meeting House Rd, Hockessin, DE 19707), with a free shuttle bus running throughout the day, Shuttles begin at 11:45am and loop continuously until 5:15pm.

 AT AUBURN HEIGHTS (3000 Creek Rd.)

-♦ Steamin’ Day fun, with grounds and the Marshall Steam Museum open for free ♦
+♦ Opening at 12:30: Steamin’ Day fun, grounds & Marshall Steam Museum open for free ♦

 ♦ Antique Auto & Train Rides (fee applies) ♦